cybermaggedon/ixbrl-reporter/README.md

 - Company accounts for UK Companies House filing using the FRS-102 taxonomy.
 - UK HMRC corporation tax filing using the CT600 schema and Detailed Profit and Loss schema in a single document.
+- ESEF filing configuration for an English-language filing as well as French.

 With the right configuration files, other taxonomies would work, the configuration files are complex to write.
 This is a command-line utility.